Sam and ExamPA.net

 What a coincidence!
-One year ago, I said this same thing to my friend who was also studying for PA.
+Three years ago, I said this same thing to my friend who was also studying for PA.
 It was three weeks before PA, and we were cramming.
 We were both good students who had good study habits, but our consensus was that there were not enough practice problems to work on.

 - Both of us had been through the modules twice, and still had lots of unanswered questions.

 - We had done all of the practice exams but were still finding topics that had never been tested before.